lucaspena/agt-proof-of-stake/report.md

 block I vote for gets selected I get rewarded; voters could control miners;
 voters could attempt denial of service attacks; etc).
 Still, honesty in this domain is of the utmost importance.
-Cryptocurrency would inevitably fail if it was in a miners' best interest to lie about things like block validity, a transaction occurring, or which blockchain to append blocks to.
+Cryptocurrency would inevitably fail if it was in miners' best interest to lie about things like block validity, a transaction occurring, or which blockchain to append blocks to.
 In the domain of proof of stake, these security concerns are heightened.
 As users rather than miners now have control over the introduction of new currency, it is perhaps